Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         corresponding to the recommendation of storing tracks in CMAF [[!MPEGCMAF]], or a sthd for an ISOBMFF subtitle track (e.g. TTML)
-     2. Based on this recommendation the trackhandler "hdlr" SHALL be set to "text" for WebVTT and "subt" for TTML following [[!MPEG4-30]]
+     2. Based on this recommendation, the trackhandler "hdlr" SHALL be set to "text" for WebVTT and "subt" for TTML following [[!MPEG4-30]]
      3. In case TTML is used the track MUST use the XMLSampleEntry